htcondor/htcondor/docs/admin-manual/power-management.rst

 Windows Platform Details
 ------------------------

-:index:`Windows platform troubleshooting;power management<single: Windows platform troubleshooting;power management>`
+:index:`Windows platform troubleshooting<single: Windows platform troubleshooting; power management>`

 If after a suitable amount of time, a Windows machine has not entered the expected power state, then HTCondor is having difficulty exercising